Maintaining your property

 Looking for regional info?

 You can get a good overview of the basic maintenance tasks most houses require and how to handle problems on a website set up by New Zealand’s leading consumer organisation.

-Dampness can be an issue with houses in New Zealand, and they need to be properly maintained to avoid problems.
+Dampness can be an issue with many houses in New Zealand so they need to be properly maintained to avoid problems.
 The Energy Efficiency and Conservation Authority (EECA) website provides good tips on reducing moisture in your home and maintaining good ventilation.